 by John Megoran

-This is a well written book and I would highly recommend it to our readers.
+This is an interesting and well written book and I would very highly recommend it to our readers.